AndrewKHS/CPSC406_Project/contributions.md

 “friend” and “fish” = “farmer”,

-“mantis” and “dragonfly” = “Kumquat”,
+“mantis” and “dragonfly” = “kumquat”,

 “candle” and “squid” = “petal” etc..